harness/developer-hub/docs/chaos-engineering/features/probes/configure-and-add-probe.md

 ## Add a probe while creating an experiment

 ### Step 1.
 Add a probe
-1. To add a probe for a fault while constructing an experiment, once you add a fault to the experiment you'll be prompted to configure it.
-You can simply switch to the **Probes** tab to access the list of probes for the fault.
+1. Once you add a fault to the experiment you'll be prompted to configure it.
+To add a probe to the fault, select **Probes**.
+This tab shows the  list of available probes.
 By default, most of the experiments will have a default target application health check.

     ![Probe List](./static/validate-hypothesis-using-probes/probe-list.png)

 ### Step 2.
 Deploy a probe
-2. Select **Deploy new Probe** to add a new probe.
-Next, you will need to specify the name, type, and mode of the probe.
+2. Select **Deploy new Probe** and configure it as follows.
+    1. Specify the name, type, and mode of the probe.
+Click **Continue**.
+    2. Specify the probe properties.
 Select **Continue**.
-Then specify the probe properties.
-Select **Continue**.
-Finally, specify the probe-specific details and select **Setup the Probe** to add the probe.
+    3. Finally, specify the probe-specific details and select **Setup the Probe** to add the probe.

     ![New Probe Overview](./static/validate-hypothesis-using-probes/new-probe-overview.png)